 Brief Story of Things Fall Apart by Chinua Achebe

 The story of Things Fall Apart begins with a young, muscular wrestler, Okonkwo who has aggressive nature but earns massive respect in his tribe Umuofia of the Igbo people.
-On the contrary, his father, Unoka, is known for his laziness and coward magic.
+His father, Unoka, is known for his laziness and coward magic.
 However, unlike his father, Okonkwo establishes his home and reputation as a prodigious wrestler.
-Okonkwo’s efforts pay off handsomely as he starts to work as a farmer from an early age.
+Okonkwo’s efforts pay off handsomely as he works as a farmer from an early age.
 However, his father’s weakness is a fear for him that someday he might become his father; that’s why he worked hard to bring honor to his village.

 As a community leader, Okonkwo avoids the war between his tribe Umofia and Mbaino by adopting a child from his neighboring tribe.
 Ikemefuna (boy’s name) grows with Nwoye (Okonkwo’s son), and he adored him more than his biological son.

 Three years passed, and his fear of becoming like his father turns into reality when He beats Ojiugo (his youngest wife) because she does not prepare an afternoon meal.
 He shoots a gun at ekwefi (his second wife), and then he violates the remaining peace in his life by participating in the slaughter of his adoptive son Ikemefuna.
 He is becoming more like his father day by day, but he wants to be a macho man by not showing any weakness or emotions on anything surrounding him.
 His son Nwoye avoids him when he realizes the change in his father (the action of his father hurt him as he killed his adoptive brother)